 Bachelor of Science in Education (BSEd)

-Whether you want to teach elementary-, middle school- or high school-aged students, a Bachelor of Science in Education is one way to becoming a teacher.
+Whether you want to teach elementary-, middle school- or high school-aged students, a bachelor's of education is one way to become a teacher.

-In this ultra-competitive program, there are seven undergraduate degree options that will help you achieve your goal to teach youth.
-And most will lead to your initial license to teach in Ohio.
+There are seven undergraduate degree options that will help you achieve your goal to teach youth.
+And most will lead to your initial teaching license in Ohio.

 Teaching and Learning offers the BSEd in:

 - Child and Youth Studies (non-license program)